Expert seller representation · Data-driven pricing · July 2026

 Find out what your Port Coquitlam home is worth — based on current MLS sold data for your specific neighbourhood, not a city-wide average.

-What Is My Home Worth?Check Sebastian’s weekly Market Pulse — sale prices, absorption rates, and days on market by sub-area and property type across the Tri-Cities.
+What's my home worth?Check Sebastian’s weekly Market Pulse — sale prices, absorption rates, and days on market by sub-area and property type across the Tri-Cities.

 View Market ReportsDirect contact with the listing agent who will handle your Port Coquitlam sale from pricing strategy through to completion — no assistants, no team handoffs.